cnnlabs/injectorjs/README.md

 ### Injector Bundle

-A bundled version of the injector that has jquery bundled.
-This is the largest version of this library.
+A bundled version of the injector that has jquery bundled is the largest version of this library.
 The release manifest has the bundle version to use.

 ### Download